Live Beta

 Communion — Bond x Spiritual

 Communion is a living relationship with what matters most.
-Where Surrender (Open x Spiritual) lets meaning in and Vision (Focus x Spiritual) perceives it, Communion holds that meaning over time as a deep, abiding commitment — to a creative calling, a moral vision, a faith, or a practice.
+Where Inspiration (Open x Spiritual) lets meaning in and Vision (Focus x Spiritual) perceives it, Communion holds that meaning over time as a deep, abiding commitment — to a creative calling, a moral vision, a faith, or a practice.

 A person with Communion Under loses their thread to meaning.
-Purpose may appear in flashes (Surrender functional) and be perceived clearly (Vision intact), but it cannot be held.
+Purpose may appear in flashes (Inspiration functional) and be perceived clearly (Vision intact), but it cannot be held.
 Meaning surfaces and then dissolves.
 A person with Communion Over is consumed by their commitment.
 All other aspects of life are subordinated to the sacred calling.

 The Four Rows as a Processing Cycle